open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 1. Click the "Linux" link on `this page`_ to download the **.deb** file.

-2. Open a terminal and set your working directory to the location of the downloaded file.
+2. Double-click on the .deb file, and enter your password when prompted.

-3. Enter :code:`sudo dpkg -i <name_of_deb_file>` followed by your password.
+3. The GUI will be installed in :code:`/usr/local/bin/open-ephys-gui`.

-4. The GUI will be installed in :code:`/usr/local/bin/open-ephys`.
+4. Type :code:`open-ephys` to launch the GUI.

-5. Type :code:`open-ephys` to launch the GUI.
+5. To uninstall, type :code:`sudo dpkg --remove open-ephys` in a terminal window.

 Via .zip file (all distros)